 Paper selections that include timetable clashes may not be accepted.
 See the Timetable Clash information for students page for more information.
 You can view timetable information for papers using the Web Timetable viewer.

-Adding, deleting or withdrawing from papers (including in exceptional circumstances) has implications for your fees, StudyLink loans and allowances, and academic record.
+Making changes to your course (including withdrawing under exceptional circumstances) can have implications for your fees, full-time status, StudyLink entitlements, timetable and future enrolment.
 It may also affect the immigration status of international students.

 You can add papers to your course of study up to the due date.
 The additional paper(s) will be added to your academic record and will increase the fees you're required to pay or count towards your fees-free entitlement.

 If you delete a paper from your course of study by the due date you will be entitled to a refund of tuition fees for that paper, and the paper will be removed from your academic record.
 Deleted papers do not count towards fees-free entitlements.